orderingstack/pos-integrator-example/README.md

 * VENUE - venue Id
 * BASE_URL - Ordering API url
 * BASIC_AUTH - Basic auth for API encoded in Base64
+* USER_NAME - Account user name for authorization of integration module  (application will ask about the password)

 ```
 npm install